Fix point numbers and Floating point numbers

 The number 68/25 can be expressed as 68 + 1/4, and using the place values above converts to

-Matching binary fraction and decimal fraction
+Matching binary fractions and decimal fraction

 Binary fraction Fraction Decimal fraction